What is FEMA?

 |

-Based on the idea that foreign exchange is an asset.
+FEMA was framed on the understanding that foreign exchange is an economic asset.

 |